Simple Tips That Will Improve Your Skin Care Game…

 Step Six: Eye cream.
 Now, I started using an eye cream when I was about 16.
 Then I stopped for a while.
 I started again recently when I noticed that in photos, my eyes were looking a little…crepey.
 That is no fun.
 Fortunately, one of the main goals of many eye creams is to firm your under eye area, and that’s exactly what I was going for.
 Shiseido’s Benefiance Wrinkle Resist Eye Cream is pretty great.
 It even comes with a tiny little spatula so you don’t use too much product and you’re not dipping your fingers in the pot.
 I use a tiny bit of this stuff and pat it into my eye area, top and bottom.

-Step Six: And finally, moisturizing!
+Step Seven: And finally, moisturizing!
 I still have to be careful with moisturizers because, like a teenager, I break out if one looks at me sideways.
 Not all oil-based moisturizers make me break out, but some do.
 So it’s always a crapshoot.
 For this, I stick with my Neutrogena Oil Free Moisture SPF 15 for day and night.
 It’s a great double duty hydrator, and it doesn’t make me break out.

-Step Seven: I thought we were done.
+Step Eight: I thought we were done.
 We are not.
 My final step is putting a bit of RevitaLash on my upper lash line.
 I’ve tried a bunch of different lash growth serums, and this is one of the best.
 Although I like the idea of using simple castor oil, I always end up getting it in my eyes, which is why I opt for a serum.
 But do be careful.

 My daytime routine is pretty simple: just subtract Step Five.
 Sometimes I’ll leave out the toner, too, if my skin is feeling particularly dry.